An extension of Steinberg's Theorem to biquotient pairs of subgroups

 The passage from the maximal rank case to the general case is achieved by enlarging \(H_1\) (see \Cref{enlarging-tori} and the proof of \Cref{arbitrary-subgroups}).
-However, in general this enlargment process destroys the biquotient condition (\Cref{enlargement-destroys-biquotient-condition}).
-This forces us to prove \Cref{thm:Tor-of-pairs} in somewhat greater generality than stated above, see \Cref{arbitrary-subgroups}.
-In short, we show that the Tor-groups always vanish at certain primes of \(\Rep{G}\), and for subgroups satisfying the biquotient condition, these are the only primes that matter.
+However, in general, this enlargment process destroys the biquotient condition (\Cref{enlargement-destroys-biquotient-condition}).
+This forces us to prove \Cref{thm:Tor-of-pairs} in somewhat greater generality than stated above: we show that, for arbitrary pairs of connected subgroups, the relevant Tor groups vanish when localized at primes supporting the representation ring \(\Rep{(\centre{G})}\) of the centre of \(G\) (see \Cref{arbitrary-subgroups}).
+The key for extracting \Cref{thm:Tor-of-pairs} from this result is Segal's theory of supports of prime ideals in representation rings \cite{Segal:RG}, which allows us to translate the biquotient condition into commutative algebra (\Cref{supports}): the lax biquotient condition implies that the only primes of \(\Rep G\) supporting both \(\Rep H_1\) and \(\Rep H_2\) are those primes also supporting \(\Rep{(\centre{G})}\) (\Cref{eg:lax-biquotient-condition-translated-into-commutative-algebra}).
+Thus, we may deduce that the relevant Tor groups vanish by arguing one prime \(\ideal p\) at a time: if \(\ideal p\) supports \(\Rep{(\centre{G})}\), the Tor groups vanish at \(\ideal p\) by the more general result; if not, they vanish because at least one of \(\Rep{H_1}\) and \(\Rep{H_2}\) do so.

 \paragraph{Acknowledgements} I am very grateful to Wilhelm Singhof for asking me whether \Cref{thm:Tor-of-pairs-simplified} holds, and to David González-Álvaro and Panagiotis Konstantis for repeatedly motivating me to come up with an answer.
 Jeff Carlson and Oliver Goertsches shared their thoughts on various preliminary approaches to the problem.
 The special case of \Cref{thm:Tor-of-pairs-simplified} in which \(\rank H_1 = 1\) was established by Alessandra Wiechers in her Master's thesis \cite{Wiechers}, already using Segal's theory of supports.
 Leopold Zoller outlined a strategy to me by which the first isomorphism of \Cref{K-of-biquotients} might alternatively be established in the case when \(G\) is a product of special unitary and symplectic groups, and \(H\) is of maximal rank, starting from the cohomological result of Singhof.
 Jakob Bergqvist shared some helpful insights regarding \Cref{RG-biequidimensional-for-connected-G}.
-Our use of the “reduction to the diagonal” is inspired by \cite[Chapter~V, \S\,4]{Serre:LA}.
+Our use of the “reduction to the diagonal” is inspired by \cite[Chapter~V.C, \S\,4]{Serre:LA}.
+Finally, I would like to thank the anonymous referee for careful reading and meticulous reports that have led to numerous improvements.

 \begin{@empty}

 \end{@empty}